RamanNet: A generalized neural network architecture for Raman Spectrum Analysis: Datasets

 \subsection{Melanoma Dataset}

-Erzina et al. \cite{erzina2020precise} used Surface Enhanced Raman Spectroscopy to detect Melanoma.
+Erzina et al. \cite{erzina2020precise} used Surface Enhanced Raman Spectroscopy (SERS) to detect skin melanoma.
 Healthy residual skin and skin melanoma metastasis were collected.
 From cell line and primary culture 12 categories of samples were considered, each having 8-9 samples.
-The SERS spectra were measured using ProRaman-L spectrometer at 785 $nm$ excitation wavelength and 33 $mW$ power.
+The SERS spectra were measured using a ProRaman-L spectrometer at 785 $nm$ excitation wavelength and 33 $mW$ power.
 AuMs, functionalized by ADT-NH2, ADT-COOH or ADT-(COOH)$_2$ was used to measure the SERS spectra, i.e., 3 different spectra were obtained for each sample.
-Finally, the background was removed using smooting algorithms and the recorded spectra were normalized to 0-1 intensity.
+Finally, the background was removed using smoothing algorithms and the recorded spectra were normalized to an intensity value of 0 to 1.
 The range of the recorded spectra is 100-4278 $cm^{-1}$.